 Where information relating to any of the characteristics used is not available, best effort is used for assessment, including a description of any reasonable assumptions used, cooperation with third party data providers or use of external experts.

 The primary focus of the fund’s investments is other funds and exchange traded derivatives.
 For these investments, the possibilities of shareholder engagement by voting are considered limited.
-However, the company aims to increase the value of the fund by showing engagement in ESG issues in the underlying holdings through three principal pillars: active engagement, positive selection, and exclusion.
-The company shall take an active and responsible role as shareholder in the companies the funds invest in.
-In the role as owner, the company shall always aim for long-term values with emphasis on sustainability, activity, and responsibility.
-Should the monitoring show that the management of the underlying fund fails to perform on issues related to ESG, the company shall act by taking one or several of the following measures: (1) initiate a dialogue with the management of the fund, (2) engage with the management of the fund, or (3) sell its holdings.
+However, the Company aims to increase the value of the fund by showing engagement in ESG issues in the underlying holdings through three principal pillars: active engagement, positive selection, and exclusion.
+The Company shall take an active and responsible role as shareholder in the companies the target funds invest in.
+In the role as owner, the Company shall always aim for long-term values with emphasis on sustainability, activity, and responsibility.
+Should the monitoring show that the management of the target fund fails to perform on issues related to ESG, the Company shall act by taking one or several of the following measures: (1) initiate a dialogue with the management of the target fund, (2) engage with the management of the target fund, or (3) sell its holdings.